Redundancy and collective consultation - guidance for employers

 There is no specific enforcement mechanism or sanction for a failure to comply.
 From a reputational point of view, however, it is unlikely to be advantageous if you decide not to report at all.

-Employers must perform the data analysis by reference to the 5 April 2017 pay period (and the preceding 12-month period for the purposes of the bonus gap).
-Employers can then report this information on a date of their choosing, provided it is reported by no later than 4 April 2018.
+Employers must perform the data analysis by reference to the 5 April snapshot (and the preceding 12-month period for the purposes of the bonus gap).
+Employers can then report this information on a date of their choosing, provided it is reported by no later than 04 April each year (extended to 05 October in 2021 due to the pandemic).